ApolloNet/amazing-mazes/README.md

 # Start event

-The start event is used on the cell the game starts.
+The start event is used on the cell where the game starts.

 ## Example